vegaprotocol/specs/non-protocol-specs/0005-limited-network-life.md

 - If the hash matches, it will be restored.
 - If it does not, the hash transaction will have no effect.

-If the genesis file has a previous state hash no transactions will be processed until the restore transaction arrives and is processed.
+If the genesis file has a previous state hash no transactions will be processed until t@he restore transaction arrives and is processed.

 The state will be restored in this order: